lmf04/lmf04.github.io/docs/cv.md

 * **Independent Project**
 * **01/2025-02/2025**

 • Developed a multi-task YOLOv8 detection model with EfficientNetV2 backbone and CBAM attention modules.
-The model detects and counts cells in microscopy images with 95.2% accuracy and locates and classifies lung tumors on CT scans, improving accuracy by 23% compared to traditional methods (p < 0.01).
+The model detects and counts cells in microscopy images with 95.2% accuracy.

 • Built an image preprocessing pipeline supporting DICOM and NIfTI formats to handle biomedical imaging data across different modalities.